As we said in one of our previous blog posts, a family is the culmination of babies.

 When this happens, there are things that adults or older siblings can do to help calm them.
 In certain circumstances, feeding them or changing their diaper may solve the problem, but in others, picking them up, holding them, rocking them and so on may be the right solution.

-Many babies, grow into adults who bare babies of their own, and parenting itself is something that has to be learned.
-In a household with other children, the siblings may need to be taught how to handle and care for their new baby sister or brother.
-And these lessons, they will take with them into their own households when they grow up and have families of their own.
+Many babies, grow into adults who have babies of their own, and parenting itself is something that has to be learned.
+In a household with other children, siblings may need to be taught how to handle and care for their new baby sister or brother.
+And these lessons they will take with them into their own households when they grow up and have families of their own.

 It is important to teach children about life lessons like these.
 It is important to prepare them for all sorts of situations and education is the perfect way to start.

 Since our current theme is family, this activity was created with that in mind.
 Considering what you just read, it is obvious to say that the following is baby-related.
 Using the sock baby, from our most recent arts & crafts video, this original song\activity introduces children to a few things that are done when a baby is crying.
 The focus of this activity is to teach them about calming techniques for a crying baby.

 How did it go?